hooligan495/google-checkout/README.txt

   should be greyed-out; it is used in cases that the item you are selling cannot be bought via Google Checkout.
 (There's a long list of items that are not allowed at https://checkout.google.com/seller/content_policies.html
-* :buy_or_checkout must be one of :buy_now or :checkout .
-This determines the
+* :button_image must be one of :buy_now, donate_now, or :checkout .
+This
-  look of the button that will be displayed.
+  determines the look of the button that will be displayed.
 The default is to use :checkout if there are two or more items in the cart.
 * :style must be one of 'white' or 'trans'.  'white' gets you a white button, while 'trans' gets you a transparent button suitable for use on non-white backgrounds.
 The default is 'white'.